How To Find Your Next Travel Destination—Without Google

 Once There, Follow Your Senses

 We’re a generation attached to our phones.
 We use them for everything—for connection, for entertainment, for directions, for food recommendations.
 To truly immerse yourself into the setting, try and minimize your phone usage once you’ve arrived at your destination.
 Rather than asking Siri where to go for dinner, ask the hotel staff or your tent neighbor.
 Talk to people.
 Feel the earth beneath your feet and allow your senses to guide you during your time away.
-Not only is this an empowering act, but it often leads us to places we would have never discovered—even with the help of Siri.
+Not only is this an empowering act, but it often leads us to places we would have never discovered.